port-labs/migrateOrganization/README.md

  - 'PORT_NEW_CLIENT_ID'
  - 'PORT_NEW_CLIENT_SECRET'

- In case you have encountered issues and would like to debug the code, you can delete the entire data from the new organization by running
+ In case you have encountered issues and would like to debug the code, you can delete the entire data from the new organization by running:

  ```
  python clean.py